ZorgoSK/SysMon/README.md

   -  Quit ...

 All values are stored in arrays.
-To lower the CPU load on long usage (when you keep the app running nonstop) after 10,000 array values app will start to remove the oldest values by 1, so array lenght should remain fullfilled by last 10,000 readings only.
+To lower the CPU load on long usage (when you keep the app running nonstop) ~~after 10,000 array values app will start to remove the oldest values by 1, so array lenght should remain fullfilled by last 10,000 readings only.~~ there is a selection of refresh rates from 0.1-60s and selection of max logs (from 1000 to unlimited).
+I also added possibility to reset all arrays.

 Surely, code will contain lot of programming errors, non-actual functions, etc. I will invite any comments, how to improve it.